strangetom/ingredient-parser/docs/source/guide/data.rst

     * The first 30,000 sentences of the New York Times dataset
     * The first 15,000 sentences of the Cookstr dataset
     * The first 15,000 sentences of the BBC Food dataset
+    * The first 15,000 sentences of the All Recipes dataset

 .. _data-storage: